timeplus-io/docs/docs/proton.md

 3. Wait for few minutes to pull all required images and start the containers.
 Visit http://localhost:8080 to use Redpanda Console to explore the topics and live data.
 4. Use `proton-client` to run SQL to query such Kafka data: `docker exec -it <folder>-proton-1 proton-client` (You can get the container name via `docker ps`)
 5. Create an external stream to connect to a topic in the Kafka/Redpanda server and run SQL to filter or aggregate data.
 Check the [tutorial](proton-kafka#tutorial) for details.

-## Documentation

-(This will be in README not in doc)

-For detailed tutorials and SQL syntax and functions, check our [Documentation](https://docs.timeplus.com/proton).

 ## Get more with Timeplus Cloud